Put one more item on your to-do list, high school seniors. It’s time to prepare a resume.

 - Use details to show your accomplishments such as the amount of funds raised, the number of students who joined the club you founded or the impact of your campaign.

-- Omit any superficial or brief activities (such as a club you joined for six weeks in the 9th)
+- Omit any superficial or brief activities (such as a club you joined for six weeks in 9th grade).

 5. Have a section for your Special Skills.
 The last section of your resume is where you should list any special skills such as your fluency in Spanish, any specific computer skill, proficiency in playing a musical instrument or athletic skill if not described in the experience section.